Close

 • Supporting documents specific to your visa category

-Critical requirement: All foreign documents must be apostilled and translated into Polish by certified translators.
+All foreign documents must be apostilled and translated into Polish by certified translators.
+Applications must be submitted at least 15 days before the travel date but not earlier than 6 months before the travel date.

 Step 3: Complete Application Forms